Developing world took lion's share of FDI for first time in 2012

 Not only did rich countries attract less investment, but many companies sold out of large projects in Europe and North America, reversing previous FDI flows.

-Among them were BP Plc, which sold a Gulf of Mexico oil field stake for $5.6 billion, and ING Group, with divestments of $12 billion in the United States and Canada.
+Among them were BP Plc (BP.L), which sold a Gulf of Mexico oil field stake for $5.6 billion, and ING Group ING.AS, with divestments of $12 billion in the United States and Canada.

 At the same time, firms from developing countries spent $115 billion on M&A, a record 37 percent of the world total.
 Three-quarters of that spending came from Asia.